New Kidney in Town: Plot

-Back again at the hospital, the family learns that Peter's condition has a big chance of suddenly failing and thus killing him.
-They learn that the only other option aside from the daily procedures is that one must give up one of their kidneys to Peter.
-Lois volunteers to give up one of hers, but is informed that she isn't a match.
-Dr. Hartman suggested one of the kids, but Lois refuses to put them through surgery.
+Back again at the hospital, the family learns that Peter's condition has a high chance of killing him instantly, and that the only other option aside from the daily procedures is that one must give up one of their kidneys to Peter.
+Lois volunteers to give up one of hers, but is informed that she is not a match, and she refuses Dr. Hartman's suggestion of volunteering one of the kids.
 Brian then volunteers, and they discover that he has the same kidney type as Peter.
-However, as dog kidneys are smaller than a human's, two would need to be donated to be successful, meaning the procedure would kill Brian.
+However, as dog kidneys are smaller than a human's, two would need to be donated to have a small chance at being successful, meaning the procedure would kill Brian, and could kill Peter too if unsuccessful.
 However, Brian decides to go along with the procedure to save Peter's life.
 Unwilling to lose Brian, Stewie kidnaps him and takes him to the local playground, in hopes of staying there for the rest of their lives.
 Brian convinces Stewie to let him go, stating that Stewie can live without a dog but not without a father.
 The next day, Brian and Peter prepare to undergo the kidney transfer.
-However, Dr. Hartman reveals that he himself is a match for Peter and has decided to donate one of his own kidneys.
-He also explains that the operation would likely have failed anyway with Brian's kidneys.
+However, Hartman reveals that he himself is a match for Peter and has decided to donate one of his own kidneys, which would be a more guaranteed success.
 Brian's life is spared and Peter is saved.

 Meanwhile, at the same time during the kidney crisis, United States President Barack Obama has decided to visit Quahog, and Chris' entire English class is assigned to write an essay about hope.
 He consults his sister Meg for her opinion and she lists her personal opinion on the subject, which Chris plagiarizes.
-Meg is angry that he decided to take her words and call them his own, but she is eventually given credit for co-writing the speech, and she and Chris introduce Obama to the school.
-President Obama then enters the school's auditorium, and begins singing and playing the guitar as students swoon over his performance.
+Meg is angry that he decided to take her words and call them his own, but she is eventually given credit for co-writing the speech, and she and Chris introduce Obama to the school where he begins singing and playing the guitar as students swoon over his performance.